dubbell/duGL/README.md

 # duGL

-First attempt at a basic game engine with OpenGL.
+First attempt at an OpenGL rendering engine.

+Prerequisites:
+- Python 3 (for generating GLAD).
+- C++20 or newer.
+- CMake 3.26 or newer.
+- A GPU with OpenGL support.

-Requires Python 3 for generating GLAD.
-Other dependencies are installed automatically when generating the CMake buildsystem.
+Other dependencies are automatically installed with CMake scripts when generating the buildsystem.
+Works when built with Microsoft Visual Studio, but other environments are probably also fine.